rwxrob/zet/docs/2379/README.md

 # 2024 plans

+* Road trip across America to Utah on Jan 1
-* Unlocked from desktop for "remote" streaming with laptop
+* Stream only from "remote" streaming laptop
-* Live and stream from "free" location in Utah
+* Live and stream from as many free locations in Utah
+* Work entirely remotely
+* Continue Boost streams on the weekends (just from remote locations)